https://www.gotocourt.com.au/drink-driving/vic/dui-penalties/

 First offences

-The penalties that apply to first-time drink driving offenders are dependant on the type of license held and the BAC recorded.
-For offences committed after 30 April 2018, the below penalties apply.
-Please note that for offences committed before 30 April 2018, penalties may be different.
+The penalties that apply to first-time drink driving offenders are dependent on the type of license held and the BAC recorded.

 BAC below .05